 Description

-Juicy, meaty tofu meatball banh mi paired with fresh herbs and veggies.
+Juicy, meaty tofu meatball banh mi with a sweet and sour sauce and paired with fresh herbs and veggies.
 Perfect for warm summer days or to take with you to a picnic!

 Ingredients